 - During this, a technician will draw blood by inserting a needle into your vein and placing the blood sample in one or more vials.

-- After that the band would be fired.
+- After that, the band would be fired.

 - If the bleeding continues even after the needle is removed, it will be stopped by applying a bandage or band-aid.

-- After this, the name of the patient on “sample vial” will be written on it and sent to the laboratory for analysis.
+- After this, the name of the patient on the “sample vial” will be written on it and sent to the laboratory for analysis.

 Most CBC test results are available within a few hours to a day after the test.

-What are the risks of CBC Test
+What are the risks of the CBC Test?

 In general, there are no side effects of the CBC test.
 But the following problems might come to notice –